Diabetic Foot Care (Part 1): How Diabetes Affects the Feet

 • Could also cause you to feel pain in your feet when there is no physical damage.

-• May destroy your sense of proprioception, leading to abnormal foot positions and potential joint deformities (Charcot’s foot).
+• May destroy your joint-position sense, leading to abnormal foot positions and potential joint deformities, a condition known as (Charcot’s foot).

-• Reduced blood flow: Less oxygen, nutrients, and cells can get to the foot, leading to poor wound healing and infections.
+• Reduced blood flow: Less oxygen, nutrients, and cells will get to the foot, leading to poor wound healing and infections.

 Conclusion